All Software Modules

 • Describe a transient event in general terms

-• Estimate the damage potential of an event
+• Estimate the damage potential of a shock event

 • Design structure resonances